If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 Want more?

 Well, these are the present guidelines to help parents reduce the risk of cot death as much as possible.
-But since research isn’t clear yet on the causes of SIDS, recommendations are likely to continue to develop.
-Two fairly recent studies in 2007 and then again in 2015 indicated found the same hearing impairment in all babies in the study that had died from SIDS.
-Hence, it is possible that in the future to identify babies that are at risk for SIDS using a simple hearing test.
+But since research isn’t clear on the causes of SIDS, recommendations are likely to continue developing.
+Two fairly recent studies in 2007 and then again in 2015 indicated the same hearing impairment in all babies that had died from SIDS.
+Hence, it is possible in the future to identify babies that are at risk for SIDS using a simple hearing test.

 For more facts about SIDS, click here.